 Plant in Partial or Filtered Sun for best results.
 The Big Daddy Hydrangea can’t handle extended direct sun exposure, however, too little sun will result in a decreased bloom cycle.

 The Big Daddy Hydrangea needs regular watering after planting, around 3-4 times a week for the first few months.
 During this time, check frequently to ensure that your plant isn’t drying out or staying soggy.
 Afterward, you can water less frequently, 2-3 times per week as needed.
-Once your plant has a couple growing seasons under its belt, it will only need watering during particularly dry periods.
+Once your plant has a couple growing seasons under its belt, it will only need watering during, particularly dry periods.

 Fertilize in early spring with a balanced fertilizer.
 Then reapply as instructed by your brand of fertilizer, traditionally in May, and July.